Monday, December 1, 2025

 Pour Overs/Waves

-Waves are formed in a similar manner to holes – fast moving water runs over or down an obstruction forms a pile of whitewater where the wave is falling over on itself known as a breaking wave.
-If the breaking wave is big enough it can stop you (also known as a “stopper”), fill you up, or and flip you over.
+Waves are formed in a similar manner to holes – fast moving water runs over or down an obstruction forming a wave known as a breaking wave.
+If the breaking wave is big enough it can stop you (known as a “stopper”), fill you up, or and flip you over.

 The Downstream V

 When running rapids you generally want to follow the dark water through the rocks and other features.
 Dark water means there is a deep channels and no obstructions.
-It will often will resemble a tongue, a shoot or “Downstream V”.
+It will often will resemble a tongue or a shoot.

 Haystacks (Standing Waves)